Ned's Newt

-Ned's Newt is an animated television series created by Andy Knight and Mike Burgess and is co-produced by Nelvana and German company TMO Film GmbH (later renamed as "TMO-Loonland Film GmbH" in seasons 2-3) in conjunction with Studio B Productions.
-It aired on Teletoon from October 17, 1997 to December 31, 1999.
-In the United States, the series aired on Fox Kids starting on February 7, 1998 on Saturday mornings, but later changed to weekday mornings on October 5, 1998 to January 1, 1999.
-However, only the first season aired on Fox Kids in the U.S. while the series was never rebroadcast for many years.
+Ned's Newt is an animated television series created by Andy Knight and Mike Burgess and co-produced by Nelvana and German company TMO Film GmbH (later renamed as "TMO-Loonland Film GmbH" in seasons 2–3) in conjunction with Studio B Productions (season 2).
+The show features celebrity Harland Williams as the voice of Newton.
+It aired on Teletoon in Canada from October 17, 1997, to January 11, 2000.
+39 episodes were produced.

-The series also aired on the now-defunct Qubo (with seasons 2-3) from March 28, 2016 to July 27, 2018, and again starting from March 30, 2020 to July 24, 2020.
-Teletoon Retro aired reruns of all 39 half-hour episodes on September 5, 2011 until it pulled off the air in early 2012.

 Synopsis

 The series begins with 9-year-old Ned Flemkin finally scraping up enough money to buy a pet.
 However, upon reaching the pet store, the only thing he can afford is a newt.
-Ned names his new pet Newton, but quickly tires it since Newton lies on the rock in his bowl.
-Complaining to the pet store owner that his new pet is not very active, the owner gives Ned a can of Zippo for Newt pet food but warns Ned not to give his pet too much.
+Ned names his new pet Newton, but is quickly tired of it since Newton constantly lies on the rock in his bowl.
+Complaining to the pet store owner that his new pet is not very active, the owner gives Ned a can of Zippo for Newt pet food, but warns Ned not to give his pet too much.
 Ned feeds Newton a little, but Newton does nothing.
 Ned leaves the can beside Newton's bowl and goes to bed.